AltaPay/plugin-wordpress/wiki.md

 - Click on the Activate Plugin button.
 - The message "Plugin activated" is displayed.

+### By uploading the build package:
+- From the admin panel, navigate to: Plugins > Add new
+- Select Upload Plugin;
+- Select the build package (zip file) that contains the plugin
+- Click on Install Now.

-# Configuration
+## Configuration

 You can configure the plugin to meet your (the merchant's) needs, adding payment methods and configuring payments.

 The standard configuration connects the plugin with the test gateway.
 Take the following steps to connect it with your custom payment gateway.

-## Connect the plugin to the custom payment gateway
+### Connect the plugin to the custom payment gateway

 To connect to the payment gateway: